eibenp/homebridge-gree-airconditioner/README.md

 [Homebridge GREE Air Conditioner Platform Plugin](https://github.com/eibenp/homebridge-gree-airconditioner) is a dynamic platform plugin for [Homebridge](https://github.com/homebridge/homebridge) which allows control of GREE Air Conditioner devices from [Apple's Home App](https://www.apple.com/home-app/).
 (Makes GREE Air Conditioners HomeKit compatible.)

 The plugin finds and adds all GREE Air Conditioner devices to the Home App automatically if they are located on the same subnet as Homebridge.
 In most cases only a minimal configuration is required.
-If default configuration is not appropriate the parameters can be customized.
-To customize a device you have to specify it's MAC address.
-Each device appears in the Home App as a Heater Cooler device.
-It is also possible to add a separate Temperature Sensor (if temperature sensor is supported by the physical device).
+If default configuration is not appropriate, then the parameters can be customized.
+To set some parameters to a custom value assigned to all devices, a special device has to be added to the configuration with MAC address set to 'default'.
+To customize a specific device you have to specify it's MAC address.
+Device specific parameters override the default parameters.
+Each Air Conditioner device appears in the Home App as a Heater Cooler device (and a Fan device if fan control is enabled).
+It is also possible to add a separate Temperature Sensor accessory to Home App (if temperature sensor is supported by the physical device).
 This allows to define automations (e.g. turn on) based on current temperature in the room. _Be careful, if the device does not support internal temperature sensor but is added as a separate accessory, Home App will use the target temperature not the measured one._ Child accessory does not appear in Home App if physical sensor is not available in the AC unit.

 Quiet / Auto / Powerful mode is supported by the fan speed control.
-Zero means off.
+In Heater Cooler accessory zero fan speed means off.
 Minimum value turns on Quiet mode.
 Next value is Auto mode.
 Maximum value is Powerful mode.
-All other values between them are exact fan speeds (Low, MediumLow**, Medium, MediumHigh**, High)
+All other values between them are exact fan speeds (Low, MediumLow**, Medium, MediumHigh**, High) Quiet and Powerful modes are unsupported in Auto mode.
+If these speed modes are selected in Home App then the device will fix the incorrect settings and the Home App's speed control will be automatically adjusted to the nearest supported value.

+Optional fan accessory has it's own speed control.
+It displays fan speed as a percentage value, but the percentage displayed in the Home App is not related to the actual fan speed percentage of the AC device.
+(GREE Air Conditioners do not support controlling the fan speed by percentage.)
+Fan accessory's zero fan speed means off.
+Quiet mode and Powerful mode are not supported by Air Conditioner devices in fan mode.
+Fan accessory's maximum value (100%) means Auto mode.
+All other values between 0% and 100% are exact fan speeds (Low, MediumLow**, Medium, MediumHigh**, High).
+The actual percentage values of the Home App fan accessory is based on the AC device type (3- or 5-speed model).

 (**) these values are supported only on 5-speed models

 Devices are identified by MAC Address (Serial Number).
 It can be queried using the official [GREE+ mobile app](https://apps.apple.com/us/app/gree/id1167857672).
 (The app is required to connect the devices to the local WiFi network for the first time.)
 If you want to customize a device (e.g. set a custom name) then you have to add it to the configuration and specify it's MAC address.
 Adding a device located on a different subnet also requires to add the device to the configuration and specify the MAC address and the IP address.
 To skip a device from Home App also requires to add it's MAC address to the configuration and set the "disabled" parameter to true.
-Some parameters are changeable only by disabling and re-enabling the device because they are read by Home App only once. _(These parameters are discussed later.)_
+Some parameters are changeable only by disabling and re-enabling the device because they are read by Home App only once. _(These parameters are discussed later.)_ To customize all devices on the same way, a special device has to be added to the configuration.
+This special device must have the MAC address parameter set to "default".
+Parameters of devices identified by exact MAC addresses take precedence over parameters set by the "default" device.

 xFan function is supported, but it works automatically if enabled in Homebridge configuration.
 If xFan is enabled for the device, it is automatically turned on when you select a supported operating mode in Home App.
 If xFan is disabled, the Home App will not modify its actual setting in any case.

 Temperature display units of the physical device can be controlled using the Home App.
 (Configuration settings are required to be specified always in Degrees Celsius, independently from the display units.)

 Vertical swing mode can be turned on/off, but special swing settings can't be controlled using the Home App.
-If device default vertical swing position is not acceptable in disabled swing mode, it can be overridden to a pre selected position by configuration settings.
+If device default vertical swing position is not acceptable when oscillation is disabled, it can be overridden to a pre selected position by configuration settings.
 (Only default position is overridden when this feature is enabled.
-Other positions selected by remote control are kept and not modified by Home App.
-The AC unit may keep the actual vertical swing position on turning off oscillation in Home App.)
+Other positions selected by remote control are kept and not modified by Home App.)

 This plugin is designed to be as simple and clear as possible and supports primarily the functions of the Home App's Heater Cooler accessory.